denten-books/plain-text/0-intro.md

 within one's own bookshelves, closets, hard drives, and archives.
 The dialectics of media displacement constitute ultimately a method of making sense out of the conflicting and often contradictory logics of the virtual object.
-By these means, this book describes the grounds for textual space.
+By these means, this book delineates the grounds for textual space.
 It is a project theoretically contiguous to the philosophical poetics of Gaston Bachelard and Henri Lefebvre, extended into the realm of everyday computation.